NBISweden/bacmet/README.md

-The data is imported into the persistent SQLite database `/data/database.db` by copying the `data-import` directory into the running `app` containers persistant volume.
+The data is imported into the persistent SQLite database `/data/database.db` by copying the `data-import` directory into the running `app` containers persistent volume.
 This can be done at any time, and copying updated data (or the same old data a further time) will cause the already imported data to be discarded.